Breast cancer survival stats and trends – There is hope!

 Early detection is the best way to increase the chance of survival.
 In Canada, for stage 0 and 1 breast cancers, the survival rate is 100%.
 For stage 2, it’s 93%.
 As you get to stage 3 and 4, breast cancer survival rates decrease to 72% and 22%.
 That’s why education, screening and early detection are critical.

 I discovered my cancer during a random breast self examination.
 It saved my life.
 Even though the cancer was aggressive and had spread to my lymph nodes, here I am 10 years later.
-The point is, the earlier breast cancer is discovered, the more treatable and curable it is.
-So do those breast self-examinations, and book your mammograms.
-You life could depend on it!
+The point is, the earlier we discover breast cancer, the more treatable and curable it is.
+So do those breast self-examinations and book your mammograms.
+Your life could depend on it!

 Do any of these breast cancer survival statistics surprise you?
 Join the conversation below.